buerokratt/DMR/README.md

 ### RabbitMQ

 - Has per-Agent message queues.
-To do: or not?
 - Has a dead letter queue for messages that failed to deliver.
 - Has RabbitMQ UI-based monitoring tools set up.
 - Supports RabbitMQ clustering for scalability.